 When true Bostonians are not cheering for their favorite teams, they enjoy movies, vast art collections in many museums as well as shopping.
 You can spend some money at Downtown Crossing, Newbury Street, or Copley Place, where many boutiques, national department stores, and pushcarts are located.
 When you feel like you need to escape the enclosed spaces and bask in the sun, you can head out and relax in one of many green spaces all around.

 There Are Plenty of Things You Can Do Outside

 There are more than 2,300 acres of parkland throughout the metropolis.
 If you are relocating with your pet, you will have the opportunity to take them out to one of 220 parks.
 Within the city, you will find more than a few athletic fields, 75 game courts as well as two golf courses.
 If you enjoy spending your time outside, strolling around, you’ll be happy to hear that there are 65 squares and 17 fountains.
 Boston Common and Public Garden are great spots for people-watching, having a picnic, and spending time with friends.

 Free Your Mind and Enjoy Being Part of an Inclusive Community

 Overall, the Commonwealth of Massachusetts is often regarded as socially progressive and very liberal.
 Bostonians are especially known for nurturing progressive and liberal views.
 If you are not used to that, brace yourself for something different before the relocation.
-You will quickly adjust to the new state if you accept the differences of others around you.
+You will quickly adjust to the new state and forget about moving stress if you accept the differences of others around you.
+Anytime is the best time of the year to move here.
 Free your mind of all the prejudice, and you will see that life can be great when you don’t hold grudges against people that don’t think like you.